GameJs/gamejs/README.md

 ======================================

-To wrap your own game's JavaScript files into one single file, use `./wrap-directory ./path-to-your-app/javascript/`.
+To wrap your own game's JavaScript files into one single file, use `./bin/minify-app.sh ./path-to-your-app/javascript/`.
 You can also add a second argument `compress` to optionally minify the resulting JS file.

-This will produce one file `gjs-app-wrapped.js` holding all GameJs modules as well as your application code.
-You can then remove the `<script>` lines loading yabble & gamejs-wrapped and should instead only load the `gjs-app-wrapped.js` file.
+This will produce one file `app.min.js` holding all GameJs modules as well as your application code.
+You can then remove all `<script>` lines except the one loading the `app.min.js` file.

 More Help
 ===========